Nats rout Yankees 11-4 on late homers and 3 errors

 Kyle Finnegan (2-0) pitched a scoreless seventh for the win.
 Washington’s bullpen entered with 28 consecutive outs before Finnegan walked Gary Sánchez, his second batter in the seventh.
 A streak of 36 outs for Nats relievers ended when Clint Frazier hit an RBI single off Will Harris in the ninth.

+“This bullpen here is a strength of hours,” starter Patrick Corbin said.
+“It’s very deep.”

-LeMahieu hit solo opposite-field homers to right in the first and fifth innings off Patrick Corbin, who allowed three runs and four hits in six innings, dropping his ERA from 8.10 to 7.36.
-LeMahieu has six homers off Corbin, his most against any pitcher the most Corbin has allowed to any batter.
+LeMahieu hit solo opposite-field homers to right in the first and fifth innings off Corbin, who allowed three runs and four hits in six innings, dropping his ERA from 8.10 to 7.36.
+LeMahieu has six homers off Corbin, his most against any pitcher and the most Corbin has allowed to any batter.

+“I’ve faced him really all the way from Double-A in 2010 or ’11, so I’ve faced him so many times I think that’s probably the hitter’s advantage,” LeMahieu said.

 Josh Bell hit a solo homer in the second off Jameson Taillon and Gomes hit a two-run drive for a 3-1 lead.